 Acknowledge contributions:

-Recognize employees’ hard work and accomplishments regularly, whether through formal recognition programs, peer recognition, or leadership acknowledgement.
+Recognise employees’ hard work and accomplishments regularly, whether through formal recognition programs, peer recognition, or leadership acknowledgement.
 Small gestures of appreciation can go a long way in boosting morale and reinforcing the company’s commitment to valuing its employees.

 Offer meaningful rewards: